Atavic/firefox-tweaks/README.md

 The reason some other tweaks weren't included was because I felt they were either sacrificing too much (i.e. could possibly break some websites) or they were subjective (e.g. disabling the activity stream on the new tab page).

+### Why did you enable telemetry in user.js?
+I didn't.
+Those lines are commented out.
+If you want to enable them, uncomment the lines.

+They're there because I believe telemetry helps Mozilla make Firefox a better browser, and I want Firefox to continue to grow.
+I trust Mozilla to handle telemetry data appropriately, keeping it safe and private.

+I know a lot of people don't feel that way though, which is why they're commented out by default.

 ## Sources
 This repository draws from other people's work, listed below:
 - [Pyllyukko's user.js Github Repository](https://github.com/pyllyukko/user.js)